effectai/engine/website/content/news/new-effect-token.md

 _Unstake Release Schedule_

-If you decide to unstake a part of your tokens, this part will be returned to you slowly over a period of time.
-After unstaking, the tokens will first be locked for 7 days, during which they are not transferable and do not generate rewards.
-After 7 days, tokens will stream back to your wallet linearly over a period of 30 days.
+If you decide to unstake some of your tokens, this part will be returned to you slowly over a period of time.
+For every unstake, the tokens will be locked for 7 days, during which they are not transferable and do not generate rewards.
+After 7 days, they will begin streaming back to your wallet over a period of 30 days.
 To
-illustrate: it will take 37 days for all of your unstaked tokens to be available in your wallet, with half of your tokens becoming available after 22 days.
+illustrate: it will take 37 days for all of your unstaked tokens to be available in your wallet, and half of your tokens will become available after 22 days.

 **Note**: unstaking is not reversable; once initiated, you will have